 Cabell Corporation is a property management company that has 13 subsidized housing projects in Maryland and Delaware.
 Call the number above and you will be given contact information for the manager of one of the projects, depending on where you would like to live.

-If you or a loved one are in need of assistance with food or clothing and live in Caroline County, Crisis Care Ministries can help.
-Additionally, they can assist with your housing search and act as a liaison between you and the landlord.
-They are not currently a funded ministry but rather rely on donations of food, clothing, and personal care items.
-They work with local, state, and federal agencies to provide support.
-Thus they do not have the ability to provide funding of any kind at the current time.
+If you or someone you know are in need of assistance with food or clothing and live in the 21655 zip code, Crisis Care Ministries can help.
+We can also assist with your housing search and act as a liaison between you and the landlord.
+We work with local, state, and federal agencies to provide support.
 Those in need are required to show proof of residence (utility bill, lease or ID) and should contact either Charles or Melissa Busch at any time.

 BNI's Tenant-Landlord Hotline serves residential landlords and tenants throughout Maryland, with the exception of Montgomery County.
 The hotline handles more than 20,000 calls annually and there is no charge to callers for the service.
 Hotline Counselors provide both landlords and tenants with information about their rights and responsibilities under Maryland Tenant–Landlord Law and refer callers to other state and local resources such as rent court, small claims court, the local housing code enforcement office, and other legal resources where appropriate.
 Counselors are unable to provide callers with referrals to lawyers.